 I truly do not take advantage of them enough.

-My version of slow cooker shredded pork french dip sandwiches starts with pork top loin.
-If you want to use pork shoulder, please do.
-I opted for the leaner cut, as I have enjoyed this same cut in my pork carnitas tacos.
-THAT recipe will always be one of my favorites, too.
-Pork shoulder will give you a bit more fat, which of course directly translates to more flavor, so I do urge you to use it if you want!
+My version of french dip sandwiches starts with pork shoulder.
+If you want to use pork loin, please do.
+It’s leaner than the shoulder, but still delicious.
+I use it in my pork carnitas tacos, and THAT recipe will always be one of my favorites, too.
+Pork shoulder will give you a bit more fat, which of course directly translates to more flavor, so we went that route for this recipe!

 If you want to send these sandwiches over the top, you’ve got to broil the provolone cheese.
 The bubbly, browning cheese not only makes them look incredible, but it only enhances the amazing flavor of the sandwich.
 Plus, I can’t get enough of cheese that looks like this.
 (Can you tell?)
 I seriously stare through the glass on the oven door and watch the cheese bubble.
 Is that normal?
 Maybe I should have kept that little gem to myself.